While cabbage pasta might sound plain, it’s actually packed full of flavor and really easy to make – a perfect weeknight dinner!

 I’ve been in a funk with dinner ideas for what seems like months.
-Occasionally, I have some great concoctions, but I’ve been a blank slate more than I care to admit.
-I’m hoping it’ll get better when it’s cooler out and turning on the oven doesn’t sound so dreadful.
+Occasionally, I have some great concoctions, but I’ve been a blank slate more than I care to admit – an unexpected reality during late winter months and the limited winter seasonal produce my whole family can eat.

 I like ground turkey recipes as healthier dinner options, but my husband can get tired of them (understandably so).
 This cabbage pasta is a slight remix on a recipe from Real Simple magazine a few years ago.

 It uses the same pan to cook the meat and then the cabbage, so all the flavors blend together during cooking.
 I used to make it frequently, but then it fell out of my rotation.
 After making it again recently, I think it’ll be back in the rotation…

 Just like most of my dinner recipes, cabbage pasta offers a lot of flexibility.
 I’ve used just green cabbage and even red and green napa cabbage together.
 You can use one or the other.
 While red cabbage would be totally tasty, the color will likely change the dish – maybe a fun twist on dinner.

 You can obviously omit the ground turkey if you’re like or sub in another ground meat to your liking.
 Ground beef would certainly up to flavor (though I prefer ground beef in these giant meatballs served over ricotta).

 And obviously any pasta will do, but I like long noodles as they combine well with the sliced cabbage.
 I also like to sprinkle chili flakes OR smoked paprika over mine, but just fresh black pepper is a nice finish.

 The recipe below yields 4-6 servings.
 You’ll notice that it calls for just ½ lb of pasta.
 Because the cabbage has a bit of crunch and is cut long, it mixes well with the pasta.
 It’s almost a pasta substitute!